 Website changes/upgrades for this year

 Amy made some changes to the site Wild Apricot which is used for conference registration.
 Currently the site reflects the Madison, WI conference and needs to be changed to reflect the Dayton information.
-Jennifer will send out log-in information and Becky will send out what she has also to the board.
+Becky will send out log-in information and Becky will send out what she has also to the board.

 Criteria for Conference Profit Share (See attached)